vinchamp77/AndroidNews/README.md

 > This app is work in progress and may be over-engineered to showcase the best pratices and diverse array of technologies.

 ## Features
+- Fetch articles from RSS feed
-- Bookmark article
+- Bookmark articles
-- Share article
+- Share articles
-- Mark article as read / unread
+- Mark articles as read / unread
 - Search articles
-- New article notification
+- New article arrived notification

 ## Requirements
 - Android Studio Electric Eel or later